Monoclinous/Monoclinous/README.md

 - Team player
 - Constantly eager to learn and grow

-I am excited to showcase my projects and skills and to connect with like-minded individuals.
-Feel free to reach out to me via [email/website/social media] for any collaboration or opportunities.
+I am excited to showcase my projects.
+Feel free to reach out to me for any collaboration or opportunities.

 Thank you for visiting my portfolio!